turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos.md

 ## Iterations

-### Day-1 Deliverables
+### Iteration 0 - Day-1 Deliverables
 Create a group Slack channel and include your instructors in the channel:
-  * Layout/Wireframes
+  * Layouts/Wireframes sketches
   * Group DTR
-  * Project management tool (GH Projects, trello, etc.) - be sure this is public so your instructors can view it
+  * Project management tool (GitHub Projects, Trello, etc.) - be sure this is public so your instructors can view it

 After you send us this information, we'll give you your user's name, email, and password.